EECS150/fpga_labs_fa21/lab2/spec/spec.md

 ## Put the Counter on the FPGA

-Once you're confident that your counter works, program the FPGA using `z1top_counter.v` as the top level module.
+Once you're confident that your counter works, program the FPGA using the make-based flow as before.
 This module connects your counter to the FPGA clock source and connects switch 0 as the clock enable signal.
 This process, where we use simulation to verify the functionality of a module before programming it onto the FPGA, will be the one we use throughout this semester.